Working in retirement

 Age

-People in the old-age pension selection age refers to people aged between 63 and 67.
+People who can select to retire on an old-age pension refers to people aged between 63 and 67 and, as of 2022, to people aged between 64 and 67.
 In that age interval, it is possible to select when to retire.

 Working while drawing a pension